gsson/dependency-grapher/README.md

         $y=$x.size()
     ORDER BY $y ASC

-Referenced classes with no implementation on the dependency tree:
+Referenced classes with no implementation in the dependency tree:

     SELECT name
     FROM Class